alecGraves/clojurescreeps/README.md

 ## Test
-This screeps AI is developed with tdd to help keep simple design in the forefront.
+This screeps AI is developed with TDD to help keep simple design in the forefront.
 This section covers how to run the tests ✔
 #### Windows
 1. Install clojurescript, following the install instructions for the Windows Build section